 Jessica is a yogi, mama, bodyworker, and a Yoga Health Coach (in training).
 She is the owner of Sacred Space Healing Arts in Wyoming, where she homeschools her two children in the foothills of the mountains.
 Jessica is thrilled to be using the wisdom of Ayurveda to be guiding other mamas (with or without children) on the transformational journey from the dull and painful land of stagnation and resentment into the Kingdom of Thrive where they become Rhythm Champions!
 You can find Jessica through her website and her facebook page.

 Gale’s life has always been anchored in a committed physical practice.
 Practicing ballet from the age of 3, and highland dancing from the age of 4 into her adulthood, she went on to study dance in university.
 After exploring other career choices, her passion for movement therapies became her apparent life dharma- Committing to a life of learning and sharing empowering life practices.
 Gale studied hatha yoga under Meghan Currie and Sridaiva with Desi Springer and John Friend, and Yoga Tune Up’s Embodied Anatomy with Trina Altman.
 The most influential teacher in her practice is Dana Skoglund, her teacher who has a background in Anusara and Sridaiva yoga, as well as ayurveda.
 Through yoga and ayurveda Gale strives to facilitate a newfound sense of self-empowerment, self-accountability and gratitude for life in all those who practice in her community.
-Check out her website and contact on facebook page.
+Check out her facebook page.